How to nourish Kidney Qi in the winter + audio meditation

 According to Chinese Medicine, each season and element also has associated foods and helpful methods of food preparation.
 In the winter, eat more hearty soups, whole grains, roasted nuts, dried foods, small dark beans, seaweeds, and steamed winter greens.

-Try this Miso soup recipe to nourish the water element and come into balance in the wintertime.
+Try this miso soup recipe to nourish the water element and come into balance in the wintertime.

 • Bitter foods: lettuce, celery, turnip, rye, oats, quinoa, amaranth, chicory root, burdock root,